 The presence of power boats is definitely a shortcoming of these routes; maybe 5 or 10 percent of routes could be rated as 'not enjoyable in a canoe' due to power boats.
 The Ottawa end of the Rideau Canal is noisy from nearby roads, lawn mowers, and airports.
 But for us, the other parts more than made up for it.
 July to mid-August is said to be the period of peak boat traffic.

-Perhaps a late summer thing, I picked up 'swimmer's itch' on my torso, a harmless parasite, somewhere along the Trent-Severn, probably when swimming at the beach of McRae Point Provincial Park (an area frequented by geese).
-Towel drying, instead of luxuriating in the sun on the beach, is apparently a way to avoid this.
+Somewhere along the Trent-Severn, probably when swimming at the beach of McRae Point Provincial Park (an area frequented by geese), I picked up 'swimmer's itch' on my torso, a harmless parasite.
+It is perhaps a late summer thing.
+Towel drying, instead of luxuriating in the sun on the beach after swimming, is apparently a way to avoid this.